moveit/moveit2_tutorials/doc/examples/perception_pipeline/perception_pipeline_tutorial.rst

 Getting Started
 ---------------
 Even though you haven't completed :doc:`Getting Started </doc/tutorials/getting_started/getting_started>` ever, you can still run this tutorial's demo.
-Whereas, it is suggested to start with steps in :doc:`Getting Started </doc/tutorials/getting_started/getting_started>` for understanding what's going on in this tutorial.
+But, it is suggested to start with steps in :doc:`Getting Started </doc/tutorials/getting_started/getting_started>` for better understanding what's going on in this tutorial.

 Get The Necessary 3D Pointcloud Data For Octomap Creation
 ---------------------------------------------------------